Course Organization and Schedule

 The First Six Months

-The seminar is held each year in March, about six months after the program starts, at a conference facility in the United States.
+The seminar is held each year, about six months after the program starts, at a conference facility in the United States.
 As most FOPP participants’ attest, the seminar wraps up everything taught in the distance-learning portion of FOPP.
 Highlights of the seminar are:

 - Meeting fellow participants who are also committed to professional performance.